Skip to content

 Cowork vs Claude Code: the difference isn't the terminal

-I was discussing this with some founder friends recently.
-Half of them use Cowork and love it.
+Half the founders I talk to use Cowork and love it.
 The other half keep hearing about Claude Code and wondering if they’re missing something.

 What Cowork does